jamatlock/matlock-blog/src/posts/2021-04-28-on-the-move-with-sonos.md

 # Price

 I love music but I am not what you would consider an audiophile.
 I'm more interested in getting a lot of bang for my buck with it comes to buying audio equipment so I'm compelled to start with price.
 At $399, the Move feels outside my comfort zone for a portable speaker.
 However, when a $100 dollar discount was offered at a major online retailer I jumped on it.
 I'm not sure $299 was in that comfort zone either but I fell for the sale tactic, "I can't afford not to!"
 My wife gave her approval because she would rather I spend more on a product, like SONOS, that I truly enjoy, rather than saving a few bucks and ending up disappointed.

+# Style

+It looks great.
+The charging base is low profile and the cord is even svelte.

+# Performance

+# Overall Thoughts

+I dream of getting another one and setting them up for stereo